 Silver bracelets can bring about positivity

 For those who lead a spiritual life, it is believed that wearing a silver bracelet on your left wrist can actually summon all of the positive energy from whatever environment surrounds you.
 This belief is based on the association with the left side of the body and its link to the spiritual internal self.

 The value of sterling silver may not just be in the metal

 Whilst sterling silver isn’t an investment metal as is not 100% pure, its value can come from its provenance (the origin of the piece).
-Fine metal specialists First National Bullion state that when it comes to sterling silver jewellery pieces, it is necessary to ‘check the provenance of the pieces, which could be worth a lot more of the metal’, in other words, when the piece was made and by whom may carry more value than the current price of the metals themselves on the market.
+Fine metal specialists First National Bullion state that when it comes to such jewellery pieces it is necessary to ‘check the provenance of the pieces, which could be worth a lot more of the metal’.
+In other words, when the piece was made and by whom may carry more value than the current price of the metals themselves on the market.

-So there it is, some fun facts about sterling silver jewellery in all its rich and diverse socio, cultural and even scientific glory.
-But remember, sterling silver may be hardy but it isn’t impervious to tarnishing so check out how to look after your own sterling silver pieces here with our best maintenance tips and tricks.
+So there it is, some fun facts about silver jewellery in all its rich and diverse socio-cultural and even scientific glory.
+But remember, this precious metal alloy may be hardy but it isn’t impervious to tarnishing so check out how to look after your own jewellery pieces here with our best maintenance tips and tricks.